A lot of folks hear the word “mindfulness” and immediately think that it’s some weird, new age-y thing. But it’s not

 So what does being mindful of shame mean?
 What would that process look like or feel like?

-The voice of perfectly hidden depression has told you that if you noticed emotional pain, it might never go away.
+The voice of perfectly hidden depression has told you that if you feel emotional pain, it might never go away.
 But if you’re mindful of shame, you can discover you have the capability of noting it, connecting with it, feeling it, and then moving into the next present moment.
 “Oh, there’s shame.
 Hmm…” If you don’t hate, or wallow in the shame, but simply notice its presence, you can learn that you can cope with it — and then let it go.

 An emotion or thought only has power if you give it power.